-Applied has a venture capital fund, Applied Materials Ventures I, L.P. (the Fund), that invests in privately-held, early-stage companies engaged in developing systems, components and devices relating to nanotechnology and/or communications technology for specific applications and products.
-The Fund is a limited partnership, with Applied as the sole limited partner and an independent party as the general partner.
-During the fourth quarter of fiscal 2004, Applied exercised its right to limit capital contributions to the Fund to \$25 million and to elect to terminate the partnership.
-As a result, under the provisions of the partnership agreement, the partnership will be dissolved, and the activities of the partnership will be concluded six months following the election to terminate the partnership.
-Applied's cumulative capital contributions to the Fund totaled approximately \$23 million through October 31, 2004 and \$24 million through January 30, 2005.
+Applied established a venture capital fund, Applied Materials Ventures I, L.P. (the Fund), in August 2001 to invest in privately-held, early-stage companies engaged in developing systems, components and devices relating to nanotechnology and/or communications technology for specific applications and products.
+The Fund was formed as a limited partnership, with Applied as the sole limited partner and an independent party as the general partner.
+During the fourth quarter of fiscal 2004, Applied exercised its right to limit capital contributions to the Fund to \$25 million and to terminate the partnership.
+As a result, under the provisions of the partnership agreement, the activities of the partnership concluded and the partnership was dissolved in March 2005.
+Applied's cumulative capital contributions to the Fund through dissolution totaled approximately \$24 million.
+The Fund's assets, which primarily consisted of shares of portfolio companies, were distributed between Applied and the general partner as of July 31, 2005.
+Applied recorded its investment in the portfolio companies as other long-term assets on its consolidated balance sheet at July 31, 2005.

-FASB Interpretation No. 46 (FIN 46), "Consolidation of Variable Interest Entities, an Interpretation of ARB No. 51," as amended, provides guidance on the identification, classification and accounting of variable interest entities.
-The Fund qualifies for consolidation under FIN 46 and was consolidated in Applied's consolidated financial statements during the first quarter of fiscal 2004.
-The consolidation of the Fund did not have a material impact on Applied's consolidated financial condition or results of operations for the periods presented.
+Financial Accounting Standards Board (FASB) Interpretation No. 46 (FIN 46), "Consolidation of Variable Interest Entities, an Interpretation of ARB No. 51," as amended, provides guidance on the identification, classification and accounting of variable interest entities.
+The Fund qualified for consolidation under FIN 46 and was consolidated in Applied's consolidated financial statements starting in the first quarter of fiscal 2004 until it was dissolved.
+The consolidation and dissolution of the Fund did not have a material impact on Applied's consolidated financial condition or results of operations for the periods presented.